Biotechnology, B.S.

 Biotechnology is not just about science in a lab.
 It's about making a meaningful difference in the world.
 Whether you’re just beginning your journey or looking to expand your skills, our program equips you with hands-on experience, cutting-edge knowledge, and the foundation for a rewarding career in the life sciences.

 Our interdisciplinary curriculum combines biology, chemistry, genetics, and data analysis with training in current laboratory technologies.
-You’ll gain the technical and professional skills needed to work in research, healthcare, pharmaceuticals, agriculture, or environmental science.
+You’ll gain the technical and professional skills needed to work in research, healthcare, biopharma, agriculture, or environmental science.

 About Biotechnology